 - Summarize recent audit trends and how peers monitor labeling implementation and address challenges

 Paula Hudson, RPh, RAC • Director, Global Labeling

 BRIM Biotechnology, Inc., Taiwan

 Bayer Plc, United Kingdom

-Theresa Brunone, MA, MS • Compliance Director, Global Labeling
+Theresa Brunone, MA, MS • Head-Labelling Compliance and Implementation, Global Labeling

 GlaxoSmithKline, United States